Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 Reading this webpage is possible because of millions of hours of effort with tens of thousands of actors across thousands of companies.
 At some level it's a minor miracle that this all works at all.
-Here's a preview into the madness that goes into hitting enter on christine.website and this website being loaded.
+Here's a preview into the madness that goes into hitting enter on xeiaso.net and this website being loaded.

 ## Beginnings